If you’re looking for practical, insightful, and educational blogs on Serverless, you’ve come

 to the right place.
 Here are the 20 best serverless blogs online, handpicked by us.

 Whether you are an experienced serverless pro or a newbie trying to get your head around serverless, these blogs give you the tools, tips, and techniques you need.

 The burning monk, or Yan Cui, is a serverless hero and an excellent teacher of all things serverless.
 The site also contains a podcast, workshops, and courses as well as a blog.
 The content is aimed at developers and is pretty technical, but it is very clear, clever, and well-written.
 There are tons of great tips, advice, and guides – serverless isn’t just Lambda or functions, there are a host of services that need to be leveraged and Yan helps out.
 We are big burning monk fans – as smart as they come, super humble, and a very nice guy!

 2. Off-by-none A Weekly Serverless Newsletter by Jeremy Daly

-The off-by-none weekly newsletter by Jeremy Daly and team is absolutely required reading for anyone interested in serverless.
-The team scan the internet (we still don’t know how they do it) and compile every interesting article, story, book, video and announcement of the previous week into a neat newsletter, sent out every Tuesday.
-They also find the time to award a “Serverless Star of the week” – a great way to link into the serverless community on twitter.
+The off-by-none weekly newsletter by Jeremy Daly and the team is absolutely required reading for anyone interested in serverless.
+The team scans the internet (we still don’t know how they do it) and compile every interesting article, story, book, video, and announcement of the previous week into a neat newsletter, sent out every Tuesday.
+They also find the time to award a “Serverless Star of the week” – a great way to link into the serverless community on Twitter.

 3. A Cloud Guru Blog